thesolomon-tech/simple_ollama_docker_setup/README.md

 > [!TIP]
 >  If you want Ollama to run on your GPU further setup is required.
 Refer to the official Docker page: https://hub.docker.com/r/ollama/ollama

+> [!WARNING]
+> There is network defined that may conflict with existing Docker networks: 'AI-bridge'